Directed by: Julie Delpy

 Starring: Julie Delpy, Chris Rock, Albert Delpy, Alexia Landeau, Alex Nahon

 Just when you thought you’ve had enough, the crazy French family comes to the states to wreak havoc on Marion and her relationship.
-This film stands as a sequel to Two Days in Paris and takes place after Marion (Julie Delpy) had a child with Jack, but now has a relationship with Mingus (Chris Rock), who has a child of his own.
+This film stands as a sequel to 2 Days in Paris and takes place after Marion (Julie Delpy) had a child with Jack, but now has a relationship with Mingus (Chris Rock), who has a child of his own.
 It flips the idea of its predecessor as it brings the French zaniness of Marion’s family, but now outside of their home turf.

 As with any sequel, comparisons organically occur with the film that came before it.
 Especially when the two plots share some large similarities.
 Marion begins each film in a serious relationship with a man, her family meets the man, and then the man realizes exactly what he has gotten himself into.
 The entertainment value still exists, but it does not have the freshness with it being a second entry.
 By moving the story to New York, the mystique of Paris vanishes and takes away what made 2 Days in Paris so special.